booshja/booshja/README.md

 ### Live Projects:

-- My portfolio, [JacobAndes.dev](https://www.jacobandes.dev) - This was a rebuild, and just the latest iteration, v3!
+- My portfolio, [JacobAndes.dev](https://www.jacobandes.dev) - This was a rebuild, and just the latest iteration, v4! ([Find the code here](https://github.com/booshja/portfolio-v4))
 - My blog, [importfrom.dev](https://www.importfrom.dev) - Where I write about Front End Web Development
+- A script to gather times for practicing hockey and adding them to a Google Calendar, [stick-and-puck](https://github.com/booshja/stick-and-puck)

 ## About Me!

 - 🧑‍💻 I’m a Software Engineer with experience across the stack.
   - I'm Currently Using:
-    - JavaScript and TypeScript
+    - TypeScript
       - React, Next.js, Redux (ToolKit & Saga), Emotion
+    - Kotlin
-    - CoffeeScript and Backbone
+    - Ktor
     - Java
     - Spring Boot
     - Ruby